quantiacs/documentation/en/source/user_guide/passFilters.md

 ### Source file must exist
 An error message stating that the **strategy.ipynb** file was not found is connected to a non-standard name for the file containing your strategy.
 This file must be named **strategy.ipynb**.

-### Source file must be compiled
-If you see an error message stating that the **strategy.ipynb** file does not compile, then you should check the logs as they will contain the necessary information.
-Pay special attention to the dates in the logs: you can use this information to reproduce the problem in the **precheck.ipynb** file you find in your root directory.
-Substitute these **dates** when calling **evaluate_passes**.

 ### Execution failed
-That the execution of **strategy.ipynb** failed.
+If you see an error message stating that the execution of **strategy.ipynb** failed, then you should check the logs as they will contain the necessary information.

 > You should check the logs (`server logs` and `html` columns) as they will contain the necessary information.